Home

 Missionaries first arrived in Tonga in 1797, the first permanent European "settlers" - deserters from an American ship - having arrived only a year before.
 Cannibalism still being common, missionaries did not come again to the islands until 1822, when a Wesleyan minister arrived in Tongatapu.
 He returned to Australia for a while, but eventually the Tongans indicated an interest in Christianity, and Wesleyans met with great success when next they went to Tonga.
 They converted most of the kings, and through them, most of the people of Ha'apai and Vava'u.
 Upon the deaths of the kings of Tongatapu and Vava'u, Tu'i Tonga Taufa'ahau of Ha'apai acquired their titles as well, and became the ruler of a united Tonga under his Christian name of King George Tupou I.

 With the help of Reverend Shirley Baker, the King of Tonga achieved a great governmental reform.
-Much to the annoyance of the missionaries, they created a flag, a state seal and national anthem, and a full constitution which was passed on the 4th of November, 1875.
+Much to the annoyance of the missionaries, they created a flag, a state seal and national anthem, and a full constitution which was passed on November 4th 1875.

 Baker soon was appointed the Prime Minister of Tonga, and created the Free Church of Tonga.
 He had been dissociated from the Wesleyans a few years before, in 1879.
 When King George urged his (Wesleyan) subjects to join the Free Church, a small holy-war resulted in many remaining Wesleyans emigrating to Fiji.
 Britain entered Tonga's history at this point, convincing King George that religious freedom was necessary, and eventually Shirley Baker was deported.
 Britain became Tonga's protector in foreign affairs when King George's great-grandson (King George Tupou II) assumed the throne.
 He died in 1918, and his daughter Salote became queen (at age 18).